junxit/us-congress-bills-111/metadata.md

 - Del.
 Sablan, Gregorio Kilili Camacho [D-MP-At Large] (S001177)
 - Rep. Sherman, Brad [D-CA-27] (S000344)
 - Rep. Filner, Bob [D-CA-51] (F000116)
+- Rep. Connolly, Gerald E. [D-VA-11] (C001078)

 ## Committees (1)

 - House — Foreign Affairs Committee

+## Recorded votes (1)

+- 2009-10-28 — [House 111-1-821](votes/house-111-1-0821.md) — On Motion to Suspend the Rules and Agree — **Passed** (361–47)

 ## Actions

 - 2009-09-29 — Introduced in House
 - 2009-09-29 — Introduced in House
 - 2009-09-29 — Referred to the House Committee on Foreign Affairs.
+- 2009-10-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-10-27 — Considered under suspension of the rules. (consideration: CR H11832-11833)
+- 2009-10-27 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+784.
+- 2009-10-27 — Mr. Carnahan moved to suspend the rules and agree to the resolution.
+- 2009-10-28 — Considered as unfinished business. (consideration: CR H12010-12011)
+- 2009-10-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-28 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 361 - 47, 13 Present (Roll no. 821). (text: CR 10/27/2009 H11832)
+- 2009-10-28 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 361 - 47, 13 Present (Roll no. 821).(text: CR 10/27/2009 H11832)